 Leslie Arlette Boyce

-Photographer, Choreographer, Writer
+Photographer, Project Director, Choreographer, Writer

-Leslie Arlette Boyce has an extensive background in designing and implementing interdisciplinary, multicultural and holistic programs in the visual and performing arts to foster and expand artistic creativity and expression on the performing stage and within the university setting.
+The first to be awarded Photographer of the Month by the Lucie Foundation, Leslie Arlette Boyce has an extensive background in designing and implementing interdisciplinary, multicultural and holistic programs in the visual and performing arts to foster and expand artistic creativity and expression on the performing stage and within the university setting.
 As an artist and educator, she has distinguished herself in the worlds of dance and photography.